-If you are saving the java source file inside the jdk/bin directory, path is not required to be set because all the tools will be available in the current directory.
+If you are saving the Java source file inside the JDK/bin directory, the path is not required to be set because all the tools will be available in the current directory.

-But If you are having your java file outside the jdk/bin folder, it is necessary to set path of JDK.
+However, if you have your Java file outside the JDK/bin folder, it is necessary to set the path of JDK.

-There are 2 ways to set java path:
+There are two ways to set the path in Java:

-1) How to set Temporary Path of JDK in Windows
+1) How to set the Temporary Path of JDK in Windows

-To set the temporary path of JDK, you need to follow following steps:
+To set the temporary path of JDK, you need to follow the following steps:

 set path=C:\Program Files\Java\jdk1.6.0_23\bin

 Let's see it in the figure given below:

 2) How to set Permanent Path of JDK in Windows